reelyactive/diract/README.md

 ![DirAct AOS8 filtering](https://reelyactive.github.io/diract/images/diract-aos8-filtering.png)

-In order to forward both __DirAct__ proximity and digest packets, instead include a Company Identifier filter with the value `0583`.
+In order to forward _both_ __DirAct__ proximity _and_ digest packets, instead include a Company Identifier filter with the value `0583`.

+See our [Configure an Aruba Instant AP](https://reelyactive.github.io/diy/aruba-instant-config/) tutorial for more details on this integration.

 Project History